Prajna1999/finadvisor-agent-gpt/README.md

 However, the agent does not stop processing there.
 It will try to fetch relevant information from the internet using the Search tool.
 Although this might not give you the specific data point you were seeking, it can often provide useful related information.

 Always ensure that the data you are querying for exists within the database for precise results.

+## Note on Agent Memory
+The agent do no have any memory as of now.
+So the agent do not remember previous coneversations.

+## Note on API start up time
+On first hitting the endpoint the server will take a few more seconds than usual to boot up.
+We would appreciate your patience for the time being.

+## Note on Latency and Rate Limiting
+OpenAI sometimes randomly throttles the API usage quota.
+If you feel your requests are not going through, contact gituprajna20@gmail.com.
+We will re-deploy with a new API key.

+## Note on Prompt Injection
+We made good progress in building guardrails around adversarial prompting and SQL injection attacks by prompt engineering.
+Future versions of the app would be more resilient to such attacks.

 ## Product Roadmap